varlociraptor/varlociraptor.github.io/content/docs/calling.md

 * `converted`: reads treated with bisulfite or enzymatic conversion, typically used for short-read methylation inference.
 Unmethylated cytosines have been transformed to thymines.
 * `annotated`: reads with methylation information in the `MM` and `ML` tags of the BAM/CRAM file, typically used for long-read methylation inference.

-### Notes

-* Only the specified motifs are considered during candidate generation and preprocessing.
-* The generated observation files can be used in downstream methylation calling with `varlociraptor call variants`.

 ## Supported variant types

 Varlociraptor implements support for all kinds of variants in all length ranges